CLOUZ HOUZ DESIGN GUIDES - What’s your style?

 Small updates go far here.
 Swap standard knobs for stitched leather pulls on a side table or media cabinet to add warmth and a tailored note.

-If you’re looking for art, an equestrian print is a perfect nod to Ralph Lauren’s signature style.
+An equestrian print is a perfect nod to Ralph Lauren’s signature style.
 It adds quiet sophistication and looks incredible above a console or fireplace.
 Balance it with decor such as this wood mantel clock for a hint of heritage and structure.

 Silver frames are an easy way to make these vignettes feel personal.
 Fill one with a black-and-white photo or a piece of vintage art you love.